 It is no secret that Yeti is just the most popular cooler brand.
 Ask any outdoor lover the top coolers and Yeti will likely make it to their top three.

 In this review, we’ll review two portable sized Yeti coolers for users on the go.
 Yeti Hopper Vs Yeti Roadie.

 Yeti hopper and Yeti roadie are distant cousins that share many traits.
-The most important being the mobility and ease it offers to carry your cooler over considerable distances.
+The most important being the mobility, portability, and ease they offer for carrying your cooler over considerable distances.

 Unlike other tundra chests, the roadie having a small body size makes it the best buddy as it could fit into small spaces, easy to carry and it’s cheap compared to other ice chests in the Tundra series.

 Just like the roadie, the hopper is a soft shell yeti model that is compared to some conventional coolers.
-It is created with quality materials that make it as tough as hard-sided chests.
+It is created with the best quality materials that make it as tough as hard-sided chests.

 If you are in a dilemma on which cooler to choose, then you are just right where you are supposed to be.